 Rule 11 – Roll Call Votes

-(a) A roll call of the members may be had upon the request of at least one-fifth of those present.
-In the apparent absence of a quorum, a roll call may be had on the request of any member.
+- A roll call of the members may be had upon the request of at least one-fifth of those In the apparent absence of a quorum, a roll call may be had on the request of any member.

-(b) No vote may be conducted on any measure or motion pending before the Committee unless a quorum is present for such purpose.
+- No vote may be conducted on any measure or motion pending before the Committee unless a quorum is present for such

-(c) In accordance with clause 2(e)(1)(B) of Rule XI of the Rules of the House of Representatives, a record of the vote of each Committee member on each recorded vote shall be available for public inspection at the offices of the Committee and also made publicly available in electronic form within 48 hours of such record vote, and, with respect to any roll call vote on any motion to amend or report, shall be included in the report of the Committee showing the total number of votes cast for and against and the names of those members voting for and against.
+- In accordance with clause 2(e)(1)(B) of Rule XI of the Rules of the House of Representatives, a record of the vote of each Committee member on each recorded vote shall be made publicly available in electronic form within 48 hours of such record vote, and, with respect to any roll call vote on any motion to amend or report, shall be included in the report of the Committee showing the total number of votes cast for and against and the names of those members voting for and

 Rule 12 – Proxy Voting